rpuhalovich/life_of_a_programmer.exe/README.md

 In accordance with the code running metaphor, the game has you parkour your way through obstacles over the course of several levels, each of which has a bug.
 In particular, you are able to double jump, dash, grapple, launch from boostpads and wall run to navigate.

-Throughout each level you will see many references to common programming concepts.
+Throughout the game you will see many references to common programming concepts.
 To name a few, each level is named after a common programming error (save for the tutorial, 0_hello_world.lvl), the tutorial controls are defined in array notation, the main menu is a terminal and of course, the end goal is to catch the bug.

 ## Getting Started